 Created by designer Blayne Ross in collaboration with Workshop/APD and Craft Engineering Studio, the scheme will also be a versatile public and retail space, with shopping, dining and even a marine science attraction on the lower level.
 A collection of sand dunes will mask a 16-foot tall supporting structure, allowing residents to get their fill of sand and urban sunbathing, minus the pigeons (we hope).
 The concept is to make the facilities free to all users, but operating capital will be generated through towel, chair, umbrella and cabana rentals, along with naming rights and retail tenant income.

 Similar to + Pool, a river-filtering, floating pool out on the shores of Manhattan, City Beach NYC will be seeking $200,000 crowdfunding to make it a reality, hopefully by 2016.

 From what we can tell, the only catch would be that there would only be sunbathing going on; there's no actual dipping in the river's waters (probably a good thing at this time).

 Could this seemingly outlandish idea garner support?
 After all, as NYC's waterfronts are indeed undergoing a much-needed revitalization, and as evidenced by the recent popular success of + Pool, it does seem that there might be room for another floating public amenity that would allow people to enjoy NYC's rivers.
-But no doubt a project with as much potential environmental impact as this will require further assessment; for more details and alerts, see City Beach NYC.
+But no doubt a project with as much potential environmental impact as this will require further assessment; for more details and alerts, see City Beach NYC and Indiegogo.